afeins19/obsdian/classNotes/Research/Pytorch.md

 ## Creating a Tensors with Pytorch

 ### Populating Tensors
-*note: just running`torch.tensor` will reuse any value that has already been in memory.*
+*note: just running`torch.tensor` will reuse any value that has already been stored in memory.*
 ```python
 # reusing values that are already in memory
 x_default = torch.Tensor(2, 3, 4)